 Students must complete a minimum of 30 semester credit hours for the master of arts and a minimum of 30 semester credit hours for the master of arts and education.

-For the degree of master of arts or master of arts and education with a major in French, German or Spanish, students must meet the following departmental requirements:
+For the degree of master of arts or master of arts and education with a major in Spanish, students must meet the following departmental requirements:

 - present an undergraduate major in the language of interest from an accredited college or university;

-- satisfactorily complete at least 18 hours of graduate credit in the major language (including courses SPAN 5010 and SPAN 5110);
+- satisfactorily complete at least 18 hours of graduate credit in the major language, including SPAN 5110

 - satisfactorily complete an additional 12 hours in the major language or in approved, cognate courses;